Benjamin-Mueggenburg/Steam-Game-Price-Checker/Function/README.md

-#How to use the Steam-Game-Price-Checker
+# How to use the Steam-Game-Price-Checker
+To use the module you will first need to import it: